WINE LIBRARY

 BACKGROUND

-In 1898, Gertrude Lewis Gates founded a large cattle ranch, branded “Delta Alpha Ranch.”
+In 1910, Gertrude Lewis Gates founded the large cattle ranch under the brand “Delta Alpha Ranch.”
 The Reserve Syrah represents her independence and elegance.
-Comprised of free-run barrels of Syrah, and aged for 18 months, Gertrude reflects the uniquely Arizonan heritage and terroir of D.A.Ranch Estate.
+Comprised of free-run barrels of Syrah and aged for 18 months, Gertrude reflects the uniquely Arizonan heritage and terroir of D.A.Ranch.

 TASTING NOTES

 The nose jumps out with a blast of boysenberry with a hint of bacon fat.
-On the palate the big, black fruit fills the mouth.
+Black fruit fills the palate.
 Tannins and acidity have softened, taking a back seat to the fruit but add to the rich mouthfeel and long finish.

 RECOMMENDED FOOD PAIRINGS